96boards/documentation/consumer/hikey/hikey970/installation/board-recovery.md

 #### Connect your Linux PC and HiKey970 using USB Type-A to Type-C cable.

+Now, connect PC's USB port to Type-C port available in between HDMI and USB port on the HiKey970 board using Type-A to Type-C USB cable.

 HiKey970 should **NOT** be power on at this stage

+> Note: There are two Type-C ports on the board and, during recovery, both will enumerate
+>       as serial ports.
+It is important to use the correct port otherwise the recovery tools
+>       will not work correctly.
+The one available on the Left hand side, below Low Speed
+>       expansion header is for accessing **Debug UART** and the one between HDMI and USB port
+>       is used for **Recovery**.

 #### Set Board Switch options